MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Working-with-Printers.md

 ---
 description: This articles shows how to manage printers in Windows using WMI objects and COM interfaces. ms.date: 12/08/2022
-title: Working with Printers
+title: Working with printers
 ---
-# Working with Printers in Windows
+# Working with printers in Windows

 > This sample only applies to Windows platforms.

 You can use PowerShell to manage printers using WMI and the **WScript.Network** COM object from WSH.

-## Listing Printer Connections
+## Listing printer connections

 The simplest way to list the printers installed on a computer is to use the WMI **Win32_Printer**
 class: